swap-dev/SVM/README.md

 # SVM
 Swap Virtual Machine bytecode interpreter.

+## Available Virtual Registers

+### NOTES:
+* All registers have a datatype of UInt64 (`unsigned long long`)
+* While you can use each register for any operation, some recommended uses are listed in the table below

-## Documentation for Supported Instructions
+## Supported Instructions

 ### NOTES:
 * Unless otherwise noted, boolean results are pushed onto the stack as `true` or `false`